ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 This document uses terms defined in DNS Terminology {{?RFC9499}}.

 "Requestor" refers to the side that sends a request.
-"Responder" refers to an authoritative, recursive resolver or other DNS component that responds to questions.
+"Responder" refers to an authoritative, recursive resolver, or other DNS component that responds to questions.

 "Encrypted DNS" refers to any encrypted scheme to convey DNS messages,